JL-J/splitr_app/README.md

 ```
 As a user
-So I determine which diner will pay for each dish,
+So I determine which diner will pay for dinner,
 I want to see the total amount each diner owes
 ```